aliciaaevans/dimyoyo/README.md

 To use, Add a yo-yo to the list, setting diameter, width, and gap width in milimeters.
 Then, select a color and Save.

-Note, in version 0.1 refreshing the webpage empties the list.
+If you do not opt-in to local browser storage, refreshing the webpage empties the list.

 ---